bfsujason/corpus-linguistics-biblio/README.md

 Sharifian, F. (Ed.).
 (2017). *Advances in cultural linguistics*[M].
 Singapore: Springer.

 Ungerer, F., & Schmid, H. J. (2013). *An introduction to cognitive linguistics*[M].
 Routledge.

+Wang, Y. (2021).
+The Metaphors and Its Critical Analysis in COVID-19-Related Cartoons. *Open Journal of Modern Linguistics*, *11*(4), 539-554.